A superb recital… Unerring mastery… Bryce Morrison, International Piano Quarterly

 Williamson understands the mould-breaking environment of this repertory, and offers committed insight.
 Ateş Orga, Classical Source

-Nathan has performed at Wigmore Hall, Carnegie Hall, Amsterdam Concertgebouw, De Doelen, Barbican Centre, Purcell Room, and the Aldeburgh, Lucerne, Bolzano and Spoleto festivals.
-Recent concerto appearances include works by Mozart, Schumann and Brahms with orchestras in London, Suffolk, and Salamanca.
-Nathan has collaborated with Claire Bloom, Guy Johnston, Arisa Fujita, The Gryphon Trio, Njabulo Madlala, Boris Kucharsky, Alexander Baillie, Ensemble Endymion, the Allegri and Sacconi Quartets, as well as working alongside numerous living composers in performances of their work.
-Nathan has been a member of the renowned new music ensemble Piano Circus since 2016.
+As a pianist Nathan gives solo, chamber and concerto performances, recently performing at venues including Carnegie Hall, Amsterdam Concertgebouw, De Doelen, Barbican Centre, Wigmore Hall, Purcell Room, Snape Maltings, and the Aldeburgh, Bolzano, Lucerne, and Spoleto festivals.
+Nathan has collaborated with artists including Claire Bloom, Guy Johnston, Arisa Fujita, The Gryphon Trio, Njabulo Madlala, Boris Kucharsky, Fenella Humphreys, Alexander Baillie, Ensemble Endymion, the Allegri and Sacconi Quartets.
+He is a member of the renowned new music ensemble Piano Circus.